- 1. Create a Negative Keyword List

 For updated information, you can read this Google guide here.

-What is important to understand from an optimization perspective is what audience targeting is and when to use it in your campaigns.
+From an optimization perspective, it is important to understand audience targeting and when to use it in your campaigns.

 What is an audience?
-An audience is a group of people that share the same demographic characteristics, interests, and behavior.
+An audience is a group of people with the same demographic characteristics, interests, and behavior.

 Audiences can be created using:

-The data that Google has for each user - This includes search history, websites they visited, demographic information, recent purchase activity, and many more factors, as estimated by Google.
+Google data - Google has data on each user.
+This includes search history, websites visited, demographic information, recent purchase activity, and many more factors, as estimated by Google.

 Website behavior - you can create audiences based on the actions users performed on your website.